lilianricaud/patterning-complexity/english/15_fundamental_properties_as_evaluation_tool.md

 # 15 fundamental properties as an evaluation tool

+**The 15 fundamental properties described by Alexander can be usefull to determine life in systems, however COGNTIVE DISSONANCE can disturb results.**

 Salingaros: "I recently gave some guest lectures in a colleague’s “Great Buildings” survey course.
 Both of us were convinced that introducing geometrical criteria for judgment would lend a unifying theme to all the disparate buildings covering the history of humankind.
 We needed some compact set of relations that link to living patterns.

 I explained Alexander’s “Fifteen Fundamental Properties” (Alexander, 2001; Leitner, 2015; Salingaros, 2015a) to the class, and how to identify these properties in buildings.
 Teams of students then presented one building at a time, identifying as many of the fifteen geometrical properties as possible.